Michael Portillo: Early life

 Portillo was born in Bushey, Hertfordshire, on 26 May 1953 to an exiled Spanish republican father, Luis Gabriel Portillo (1907–1993) and a Scottish mother, Cora Waldegrave de Portillo (' Blyth; 1919–2014).
 Portillo's father, a devout Catholic, was a member of left-wing movements in the 1930s and fled Madrid when it fell to General Franco in 1939, settling in England.
 He became head of the London Diplomatic Office of the Government in Exile in 1972.
 Portillo's maternal grandfather, John Waldegrave Blyth (1873-1962), was a prosperous linen manufacturer from Kirkcaldy, who left an art collection worth millions to the Kirkcaldy Galleries.

 Portillo was registered as a Spanish citizen at the age of four, and in accordance with Spanish naming customs (which require a person to have two surnames) his Spanish passport names him as Miguel Portillo Blyth.
 Portillo's now well-known "love affair with trains" started when he was a youth.
 He owned a clockwork train set, and envied friends who had electric ones.
 Additionally, his mother took him on 13-hour trips from London to Kirkcaldy aboard a steam-hauled night train, the Starlight Special, to visit his British grandparents, and he had summer holidays on the Isle of Wight, where he "loved" the steam railway between Ryde and Ventnor.

 In 1961, aged 8, Portillo appeared in a television advertisement for Ribena, a blackcurrant cordial drink.
-He was educated at Stanburn Primary School in Stanmore, Greater London, and Harrow County School for Boys and was awarded a scholarship to Peterhouse, Cambridge, where he studied history.
+He was educated at Stanburn Primary School in Stanmore and Harrow County School for Boys and was awarded a scholarship to Peterhouse, Cambridge, where he studied history.
 While at school Portillo had supported the cause of the Labour Party; he attributed his embrace of conservatism at Cambridge to the influence of the right-wing Peterhouse historian Maurice Cowling.